2020 Gratitude with an Equestrian Flair

 Special mentions went out to these groups as well!

 To this group, this year, I want to thank the equestrians.
 Over the past year, or has it been two now?
 My goodness.
-I’ve featured Gracie Tyte (pony_nuts) YouTube channel in the Product of Culture website’s sidebar and shared them on all my social media sites.
+I’ve featured Gracie Tyte (pony_nuts) YouTube channel in the Product of Culture website’s sidebar and shared a lot of her links on all my social media sites.
 Hey, I even shared them in the pocbooks app!
-(Released in November 2019)
+(Released in November 2019) Right now the app is back in redesign mode

 Gracie has caused me, I’m not alone in this, to laugh over the past two years, and caused my mind to think as well.
 I’ve learned points about horses I did not know; but she sure does.
 She is also a strong uplifting spirit when it comes to treating people with dignity.
 So in conclusion, I once again want to thank Gracie for the equestrian ( Pony Nuts Shop ) and experiences content creation.
 I want to also thank all you readers who enjoy and share this content with others!